 Aktaion (+30 22860 22336) is a traditional taverna within walking distance of Grace Santorini, famed for its moussaka.
 Head over to the restaurant at Kapari Natural Resort for amazingly fresh Mediterranean fare, out overlooking the Aegean; menu highlights include squid stuffed with fennel, grilled peppers and smoked cheese.
 For fine fish, try Captain Dimitri’s Taverna (+30 22860 82210) in Oia.
 Koukoumavlos (+30 22860 23807) in Fira is the place to head for adventurous dining that comes with a view.

 When it comes to jaw-dropping views, there are some places in this world that have a blithe disregard for the rules of fair play.
 From the get-go, they seize the high ground and bludgeon you into submission with impossibly gorgeous vistas.
 Some literally take your breath away with their high-altitude scenery – Namaste, Bhutan! – while others convince you that you’ve passed through into another dimension altogether.
-The latter is more or less how we felt the first time Mr Smith and I stepped onto the spacious patio at Santorini Grace and stared out over the famous volcanic caldera.
+The latter is more or less how we felt the first time Mr Smith and I stepped onto the spacious patio at Grace Santorini, Auberge Resorts Collection and stared out over the famous volcanic caldera.

 Shaped like a crescent moon, the island embraces a vast blue lagoon created thousands of years ago when devastating volcanic explosions caused the centre of the island to collapse into the sea.
 Almost every vantage point along the high-cliffed inner edge of the crescent bristles with crowds of white buildings.
 In high summer, it’s blinding.
 Here and there, blue cupolas mark a chapel, while slashes of azure, visible from the narrow paths that wind their way through the terraced buildings, invariably indicate the swimming pool of a hotel.